SmartgridReady/SGrSpecifications/doc/product.md

 | Interface Info| transport-service specific information on how to access the data point |
 | programmerHints   | optional, can occur once per language.
 Contains details for the programmer. |

+### Constant Data Points

+Additional to the datapoints in the functional profile the product has the concept of constant datapoints that can implement the datapoint of the functional profile and that have a constant value.

+For this, the data direction "C" is possible in products.
+In this case, a value must be defined for the datapoint.